Your Privacy is protected.

-When we talk about a Paleo template (or diet), really what we’re talking about is anti-inflammatory, nutrient-dense, low-toxin foods—foods that we’ve had enough time to evolutionarily adapt to.
-However, our standard American diet today consists of grains and a lot of refined sugar (non-Paleo foods), so our goal is to go from pre-Paleo to post-Paleo where we’re really one or two months in to our Paleo template and we’re seeing significant benefits, whether its energy, less inflammation, relief with joint pain, less brain fog, and so on.
+When we talk about a Paleo template (or diet), really what we’re talking about is anti-inflammatory, nutrient-dense, low-toxin foods.
+Foods that we’ve had enough time to evolutionarily adapt to.
+However, our standard American diet today consists of grains and a lot of refined sugar (non-Paleo foods).
+So our goal is to go from pre-Paleo to post-Paleo.
+This is where we’re really one or two months in to our Paleo template and we’re seeing significant benefits, whether its energy, less inflammation, relief with joint pain, less brain fog, and so on.

 We only started to consume grains about ten thousand years ago.
 So if you look at the start of the Paleo era, about 2 million years ago, we’ve been consuming grains for a very small percentage of that time.
 We’ve evolved away from hunter-gatherer societies, which consumed lots of meat and bone marrow, starchy tubers, and fruit and vegetable carbohydrates (not grain-based).
 But the evolution to grain-based diets has been at a rapid pace, which is highly problematic because our bodies haven’t had enough time to adapt to those things.
 Some people can handle it better than others, but in my opinion, for people who are sick or inflamed, grains are going to be their dietary kryptonite.
 A Paleo template will bring your body back in-line with its evolutionary expectations.

 The Top 3 Lab Markers for Going Paleo